-The compilation is a make up of the life of Nasty C ever since bursting onto the scene, a dig deep in some of the emotional trials he’s gone through to find himself.
+The compilation is a makeup of the life of Nasty C ever since he burst onto the scene, a dig deep in some of the emotional trials he’s gone through to find himself.

 The versatile artist mixed his abilities to rap and sing in the quest to let his fans into his emotions.

 Relationship tribulations are the most common rollercoaster ride young generation and the old go through and the rapper opened us up into some of the highs and the lows of love between people who love each other.

 ‘SMA’ sampled from Adele’s someone like you is about how the artist struggled to balance his musical life and maintaining a healthy relationship with his long time girlfriend, where they ended up cheating on each other only to find a way to fixing things.